tango-controls/tango-kernel-followup/2021/2021-01-28/Minutes.md

 ## Tango Kernel Webinars

+Carlos said that he was thinking about presenting Kernel Webinars about Taurus and Sardana later this year.

+Anton said he seems to be the best person to share the knowledge on pytango.

+About cppTango, Anton is interested in learning more about the Singletons and the ApiUtil class.

 **Action - Andy**: Contact Geoff to see when he could present a Kernel Webinar on pybind11.

+**Action - Reynald**: share the knowledge got after discussing with Emmanuel Taurel about how the last Tango Windows distribution was created.
+I should share that on https://github.com/tango-controls/TangoTickets/issues/37

 ## AOB

+question from Benjamin Bertrand asking whether we should continue to support python 2.

+Carlos said that Taurus will drop python 2 support soon (Next month I think to remember).

+Anton replied that he still needs python 2 in his institute for pytango.
+For itango, he said it should not be an issue to drop python 2 support.

 ### pytango 9.3.3